it-is-it/the-wild-oasis-website/README.md

 # 🌴 The Wild Oasis – Hotel Booking Website

-**The Wild Oasis** is a modern, responsive hotel booking website that provides guests with a seamless experience for discovering and reserving cabins.
-Built with cutting-edge technologies, it offers intuitive booking flows, secure authentication, and beautiful UI components.
+**The Wild Oasis** is a modern, responsive hotel booking platform designed to offer guests a seamless experience for browsing and reserving cabins.
+Built with cutting-edge technologies, it delivers an intuitive booking flow, secure authentication, and a clean, elegant UI.

 🔗 **Live Demo**: [https://the-wild-oasis-website-ishwor.vercel.app/](https://the-wild-oasis-website-ishwor.vercel.app/)
 🧪 **Demo Login**: `test@test.com` / `test1234`